 The Texas electric restructuring law provides for the Public Utility Commission of Texas (Texas Utility Commission) to conduct a "true-up" proceeding to determine CenterPoint Houston's stranded costs and certain other costs resulting from the transition to a competitive retail electric market and to provide for its recovery of those costs.
 In March 2004, CenterPoint Houston filed its stranded cost true-up application with the Texas Utility Commission.
 CenterPoint Houston had requested recovery of \$3.7 billion, excluding interest.
 In December 2004, the Texas Utility Commission issued its final order (True-Up Order) allowing CenterPoint Houston to recover a true-up balance of approximately \$2.3 billion, which included interest through August 31, 2004, and providing for adjustment of the amount to be recovered to include interest on the balance until recovery, the principal portion of additional excess mitigation credits returned to customers after August 31, 2004 and certain other matters.
-Both CenterPoint Houston and other parties filed appeals of the True-Up Order, and those appeals remain pending before a state district court in Travis County, Texas.
-The court held a hearing on the appeal in early August 2005, with a decision currently expected in the near future.
+CenterPoint Houston and other parties filed appeals of the True-Up Order to a district court in Travis County, Texas.
+That court held a hearing on the appeal in early August 2005, and on August 26, 2005, the court issued its final judgment on the various appeals.
+In its judgment, the court affirmed most aspects of the Texas Utility Commission's order, but reversed two of the Texas Utility Commission's rulings, which would have the effect of restoring approximately \$620 million, plus interest, of the \$1.7 billion the Texas Utility Commission had disallowed from CenterPoint Houston's initial request.
+First, the court reversed the Texas Utility Commission's decision to prohibit CenterPoint Houston from recovering \$180 million in credits through August 2004 that CenterPoint Houston was ordered to provide to retail electric providers as a result of a stranded cost estimate made by the Texas Utility Commission in 2000 that subsequently proved to be inaccurate.
+Second, the court reversed the Texas Utility Commission's disallowance of \$440 million in transition costs which are recoverable under the Texas Utility Commission's regulations.
+Additional credits of approximately \$30 million paid after August 2004 and interest would be added to these amounts.
+CenterPoint Houston and other parties appealed the district court decision to the 3rd Court of Appeals in Austin in September 2005.
+The parties have agreed to a briefing schedule whereby briefs will be filed by the parties on a schedule extending into February 2006.
+No amounts related to the court's judgment have been recorded in the Company's consolidated financial statements.

 There are two ways for CenterPoint Houston to recover the true-up balance: by issuing transition bonds to securitize the amounts due and/or by implementing a competition transition charge (CTC).
-In March 2005, the Texas Utility Commission issued a financing order that authorized the issuance of transition bonds.
-Although several parties originally appealed the financing order, only two have maintained appeals.
-CenterPoint Houston will not be able to issue transition bonds while an appeal is pending.
-Prior to the appeal, it had been expected that approximately \$1.8 billion in transition bonds could be issued by mid-2005 under the terms of the financing order.
-On August 4, 2005, the District Court affirmed the financing order.
-Texas law provides for any further appeals to be filed directly with the Texas Supreme Court within 15 days.
+In March 2005, the Texas Utility Commission issued a financing order that authorized the issuance of approximately \$1.8 billion of transition bonds.
+In August 2005, the same Travis County District Court considering the appeal of the True-Up Order affirmed the financing order in all respects.
+CenterPoint Houston expects to complete the issuance of transition bonds under that order in the fourth quarter of 2005, subject to, among other matters, market conditions and the completion of documentation and rating agency reviews.